 Or you may consider hiring a professional financial coach or financial planner to help you make a plan.

 With SoFi Money®, you can get the best of both worlds when it comes to spending and saving your money.
-SoFi Money is a cash management account that earns you an annual percentage yield of 0.20% on all your cash.
+SoFi Money is a cash management account that earns you interest on all your cash.

 You can track spending, savings, and get access to financial planners.
 And there are no fees (quick note: our interest rate and fee structure is subject to change at any time), potentially saving you even more money—getting you to your financial goals faster.